lobabob/pollify/README.md

 # eventstream
 Will generate a stream of events by polling a provided function at a specified rate.
-Is non-blocking.
+This rate is the minimum rate, not the exact rate (similar to setTimeout).
+The provided function is only polled when the previous execution has completed.
+This has the effect of making async calls execute in sequence.

 ## Usage